In his address to the Diet in mid-September, Prime Minister Yoshihiko

 projects are proceeding which use the same type of imagers such as

-TARANIS at CNES, ASIM / ISS at
+TARANIS at CNES, ASIM / ISS at ESA, and FORMOSAT-5 in Taiwan.
+Also, our

 Japanese team has just completed the fabrication of the Global